The Role of Higher Education in Fragile Contexts

 How do systems of higher education rebuild in post-conflict and post-disaster settings?
 What is the role of higher education in peacebuilding?
 Can higher education be a mechanism to support conflict transformation on campus and communities?
 For scholars facing threats and dangers, what alternatives are available to them?
 At the annual Comparative and International Education Society (CIES) conference in March, a panel of higher education scholars and practitioners discussed these questions about the role of higher education in fragile contexts.
-Discussion focused on their research and work in higher education conducted in places where war and insecurity exist, including in Afghanistan, Colombia, Côte d’Ivoire and Kenya.
+Discussion focused on their research and work in higher education conducted in places where war and insecurity exist, including Afghanistan, Colombia, Côte d’Ivoire, and Kenya.

 Rebuilding Tertiary Education